top of page

 • Install entrance reducers to deter mice

-• Use hive wraps only if needed—Tennessee bees generally don’t require heavy
+• Use hive wraps only if needed—Tennessee bees generally don’t require heavy insulation

 6. Avoid Excess Insulation in Tennessee’s Climate